 If you already have the app, you'll continue to receive outage notifications.
 If you don't have the app, you can find outage information on our power outages map.

-With the Western Power App you can get receive updates to your smart phone when unplanned and planned electricity outages are going to impact your property or business.
+With the Western Power App you can get receive updates to your smart phone when unplanned electricity outages are going to impact your property or business.
 You can also log in to the app at any time to check the status of outages for your suburb or property.

 The app is designed for both smart phones and tablets and will work on:

 - iOS (iPhone & iPad) version 7 or higher

 - Android (phones & tablets) version 4 (Ice Cream Sandwich) and higher

 - Windows (phones & tablets) version 8 or higher